 You Want to Agree With Our Opinion, Don’t You?

-During a public discourse in Germany in May of 2015, governing body member Mark Sanderson talked about children as young as 9 getting baptized, and brought out how the governing body had previously and publicly commended parents whose “quite young” children were getting baptized.
+Click the audio file above and you’ll hear governing body member Mark Sanderson, during a public discourse in Germany in May of 2015, talk about children as young as 9 getting baptized, and brought out how the governing body had previously and publicly commended parents whose “quite young” children were getting baptized.
 He then asked the audience directly, “Do you share that viewpoint of the governing body?”

 The governing body.
 Not god, not the bible.
 The governing body.
 Their viewpoint.
 You know, the one that completely contradicts what the bible and therefore, supposedly their god, says about baptism.
 That viewpoint?